google/skia-buildbot/golden/go/ingestion/DESIGN.md

 Version 2 of the ingestion frameworks aims at being more generic to make it easier to implement a new ingestion approach and easier to adapt.

+At one point, it was used by both Gold and Perf, but the nuances of the two systems made them diverge on implementation.

 We have codified the new ingestion approach as interfaces in ingestion.go.

 Key concepts